 Resource Teachers: Learning and Behaviour Study Award

-Learn about this award, which is designed to support people to study for a Postgraduate Diploma in Specialist Teaching: Learning and Behaviour, at Massey University.
+Learn about this award, which supports people to study for a Postgraduate Diploma in Specialist Teaching: Learning and Behaviour, at Massey University..

 |Level of compliance||Main audience||Other|

-Before applying for the Resource Teachers: Learning and Behaviour Study Award, ensure that you meet the associated criteria and are aware of the application process.
+Applicants for the Resource Teachers: Learning and Behaviour Study Award must meet the associated criteria and use the annual application process.

-You must apply for the admission to the Postgraduate Diploma in Specialist Teaching: Learning and Behaviour(external link) at Massey University once you have submitted your study award application.
+You must apply for Massey University's Postgraduate Diploma in Specialist Teaching: Learning and Behaviour(external link) at the same time as you submit your study award application.

-- your cluster lead school a contribution towards your travel and accommodation to the block courses
+- a contribution towards your travel and accommodation to attend the block courses (paid to your cluster lead school)

-- your course provider the full amount of your domestic tuition fees.
+- the full amount of your domestic tuition fees (paid to Massey University).